warrenc5/sample-test-api/README.md

 or

-> docker load -i mnf-test-api.tar

 > docker run -i --network host mnf-test-api

 There are postman/newman collection in the root directory.

-> newman run MNF.postman_collection.json
+> newman run MNF Test API.postman_collection.json

 # Assumptions